mehedihasanroniDev/mhr-boss-restaurant-client/README.md

 <br/>
 <br/>

-<b>Bistro Boss</b> is an online delivery system for the food-lovers that allows customers to place orders for food items and have them delivered to their doorstep.
+<b>MHR BOSS RESTAURANT</b> is an online delivery system for the food-lovers that allows customers to place orders for food items and have them delivered to their doorstep.
 The system is designed to be easy to use and you can also book a table from our website!:grinning:

 :white_check_mark: Our Features: